 - Check out this BlocklyProp program (created by Parallax-friend Whit Stodghill) and see if you can figure out what it does.

-- Place your pen and pen port and put the paper loop on the servo horn.
+- Place your pen in the pen holder attach the paper loop to the servo horn.
 To run the program, press the reset button once.

 Did your S3 do what you expected?
 If not, check out the Youtube Video of this program in action here.